ProfDrLuigi/Haxial-KDX/README.md

 # Haxial KDX Server / Client / Tracker

-Here I will describe the installation on a "modern" Linux system.
-For Windows and Mac you can directly start over (to the Documentation.pdf) and no extra installations are necessary.
+Here I will describe the installation on a "modern" Linux system based on Ubuntu/Debian.
+It should work on other Distros too.
+Name of the dependencies may be slightly different.

+For Windows and Mac you can directly start over (to the Documentation.pdf) and no extra installation is necessary.

 First clone the repo